erasmus-without-paper/ewp-specs-api-iias/endpoints/get.md

 ### `hei_id` (required)

-Identifier of the HEI which we want to fetch the IIA from.
+Identifier of the HEI to fetch the IIA from.
+(This HEI also needs to be one of the IIA's partners.)

 This parameter is required, because one EWP Host may cover multiple HEIs, and IIA IDs are *not* universally unique by themselves.
+Also note, that it is theoretically possible for one EWP Host (covering multiple HEIs) to serve two conflicting copies of a single IIA (as, per spec, each HEI can have a copy of its own).

 ### `iia_id` (repeatable, required)

-A list of IIA identifiers (no more than `<max-iia-ids>` items) - IDs of agreements the client wants to retrieve information on.
+A list of local IIA identifiers (no more than `<max-iia-ids>` items) - IDs of agreements the client wants to retrieve information on.
+HEI identified by the `hei_id` parameter needs to be one of the partners of all the referenced IIAs (otherwise, IIA won't be found).

 This parameter is *repeatable*, so the request MAY contain multiple occurrences of it.
 The server is REQUIRED to process all of them.